ianstormtaylor/slate/docs/api/transforms.md

 #### `Transforms.select(editor: Editor, target: Location)`

 Set the selection to a new value specified by `target`.
+When a selection already exists, this method is just a proxy for `setSelection` and will update the existing value.

 #### `Transforms.deselect(editor: Editor)`